biowdl/TALON-WDL/docs/index.md

 title: Home
 ---

-This pipeline can be used to process RNA sequenced by either a Pacific Biosciences sequencer or Oxford Nanopore sequencer, starting from fastq files.
-It performs mapping to a reference genome (using minimap2), INDEL/mismatch and noncanonical splice junction correction (using transcriptclean) and identify and count known and novel genes/transcripts (using talon).
+This pipeline can be used to process RNA sequenced with either a Pacific Biosciences sequencer or Oxford Nanopore sequencer.
+Input files should be in fastq format.
+The pipeline performs mapping to a reference genome (using minimap2), INDEL/mismatch and noncanonical splice junction correction (using transcriptclean) and identification and counting of known and novel genes/transcripts (using talon).

 This pipeline is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team